TheodoreChu/append-editor/README.md

 ## Line Breaks
 To have a line break without a paragraph, you will need to add two spaces, called trailing spaces, to the end of your sentence.
 This line is separate, but is considered to be within the same paragraph.
 To create a new paragraph, skip two lines.

+The **New Line** checkbox adds two spaces and a new line to the beginning of your note.
+The **New Paragraph** checkbox adds two spaces and two new lines to the beginning of your note.
+If both are checked, new paragraph will take precedence.

 ## $\KaTeX$